PowerMops/powermops-site/src/routes/pmops/Classes-6.md

   childrenMoved:
   moved:
   runtime control
-  Note that addview: must be called at run time, since a view\'s address is passed in. new: is called at run time, once this view\'s parent view already exists.
+  Note that addview: must be called at run time, since a view's address is passed in. new: is called at run time, once this view's parent view already exists.
 However, new: is normally called automatically, when new: is sent to the owning Window+ object.
 The Window+ calls new: on its contView, and everything continues from there, since new: on a view calls new: on all its child views
   setJust:
   setBounds:
   measureFrom: